Oat Milk Pancakes

 Freeze these delicious healthy pancakes for a hearty early morning stack without any work or make them a family affair on a bright and cheery Saturday.

-- Pancakes freeze well.
+• Pancakes freeze well in an airtight container.
 If your mornings are busy, then make them once a week and freeze them.
-When it’s time to eat, pull the pancakes out of the freezer and then microwave or toast them until their warm.
-Your family will a warm breakfast that only takes minutes to throw together.
+When it’s time to eat, pull the pancakes out of the freezer and then microwave or toast them until they’re warm.
+Your family will a warm breakfast that only takes minutes to throw together for a weekday breakfast.

-Oat milk is a thick and naturally sweet non-dairy milk that works great for pancakes!
+• Oat milk is a thick and naturally sweet non-dairy milk that works great for pancakes!
+Buy packaged unsweetened oat milk or make your own homemade oat milk to replace regular milk in this dairy-free pancake recipe.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.